MICCIOSLAYER/Password_Checker/README.md

 ## HOW TO USE IT?

-The command for the program are:
+To access the program use `Check-these-passwords` in your terminal after installation, you can use it in any location.
+The optional commands for the program are:

  * `-fh` or `--from-here` to manually introduce your passwords on the terminal, there are left no trace in local disk since the method to get them is `getpass.getpass()`.
  * `-fl` or `--from-file` to read passwords from a file, tin this case put the absolute path to your file, it has to be a txt and passwords must be separated by space or put in different lines.
  * `-ex` or `--example` to show how the program works and what's the output.
  * `-v` or `--verbosity` to get some suggestion in case your passwords have been violated.

-In case none of these command are specified the program create a file named `default_list.txt` in your Desktop and get a pre-set list of passwords: [`D_default_path4`, `these@password`, `isins1de`, `thi5Pc`].
+In case none of these commands are specified the program create a file named `default_list.txt` in your Desktop and get a pre-set list of passwords: [`D_default_path4`, `these@password`, `isins1de`, `thi5Pc`].

 You can launch the program as latter case, while inserting the passwords to check in the same directory of `default_list.txt`, as security measure the file will be overwritten by an empty file.